Four states represented in this year's recruiting class

 Senior Chrisalyn Fonte scores in the loss

-Dr. Melissa (Missy) Price will begin her sixth year as head coach and eighth overall at Nevada in 2015.
+Dr. Melissa (Missy) Price logged her sixth year as head coach and eighth overall at Nevada in 2015.
 In May of 2010 she graduated with a Ph.D. in sport psychology from the University of Virginia.

 Price obtained her NSCAA Premier Diploma, the highest coaching certification given by the coaches association, in January of 2012.